justeat/JustEat.RecruitmentTest/data-and-ai/data-engineer/README.md

 We would really like you to show off how you code.
 At Just Eat we value code that is functional, simple to read and review, demonstrates best practice.

-You can complete this assignment in Scala or Python.
+You can complete this assignment in Scala or Python, unless instructed otherwise.
 Sample projects with the arguments parsed are provided.
 If you would like to use a different method for argument parsing this is fine.

 You can spend as much or as little time as you like, most candiates spend between 90m - 180m.
 If you run out of time, leave us some notes about the specific improvements you would have made had you had more time!